achoudh6/achoudh6.github.io/index.md

 <br />  <br />
 Welcome to my page!
 I'm a mechanical engineering graduate (MSME) who loves building transferable, adaptable skills.
 Strong academic/research background with 4+ years of hands-on experience executing projects & solving complex, multidisciplinary research challenges with diverse teams.
 Overseas projects experience (ASEAN countries) and demonstrated success with manufacturing design, quality control & product development as part of Yamaha’s flagship INDRA project.
 <br /> <br />
-I'm presently working on the process and material development for powder-bed fusion processes in additive manufacturing.
+I'm currently a postgraduate research scholar at The Center for Additive Manufacturing and Logistics (CAMAL) at NC State and my current research meets at the interface of materials engineering and additive manufacturing.
+My work involves process and material development for powder-bed fusion processes in additive manufacturing.
 <br /> <br />
 <!---No TitleAyush holds a Master's degree in Mechanical Engineering at NC State University with a research concentration in structural mechanics, materials & manufacturing.
 He is a member of Dr. Afsaneh Rabiei's <a href="https://people.engr.ncsu.edu/arabiei/">Advanced Materials Research Laboratory</a> (AMRL) & his research is focused on Composite Metal Foams (CMFs) in conjunction with a Dept. of Transportation (DoT) funded project.<br />
 <br />